garronej/evt/docs/api/operator.md

 /*
  * Only handle events that are not "END".
  * If the event is "END", detach the handler.
- * Pass the event data string in lower cace to the callback.
+ * Pass the event data string in lower case to the callback.
  */
 evtText.$attach(
     text => text !== "END" ? [ text.toLowerCase() ] : "DETACH",